 The Hatshepsut Project - a 1989 Gesamtkunstwerk

-The concept Gesamtkunstwerk are mostly considered as an all-embracing art form, but for me it was also a compromise.
+Gesamtkunstwerk is an all-embracing art form, but for me, it became part of a compromise.

-During the start of the eighties I planned to become an egyptologist, but then the painting came back with full force and knocked me down.
-So towards the end of this decade, I decieded to combine egyptology and contemporary art in the form of a modern gesamtkunstwerk.
+At the start of the eighties I planned to become an Egyptologist, but then the painting came back with full force and knocked me down.
+So towards the end of this decade, I decided to combine egyptology and contemporary art in the form of a modern gesamtkunstwerk.

-Egyptology is not the same as egyptian history because it's not possible to study just one part of the society of this ancient culture.
-History is not understood without understanding the religion, religion is not understood without knowing the different professions in the society, and so forth.
+Egyptology is not the same as Egyptian history because it's not possible to study just one part of the society of this ancient culture.
+One can't understand history without understanding the religion; religion can't be grasped without knowing the different professions in the nation, and so forth.

-To cross the border of many different art forms was my way of widening contemporary art, but it was as said, also my compromise and a farewell to egyptology as an profession.
-I ended up with a bit more than twenty artistists, from a professor and some of his students at The Oslo School of Architecture and Design, photography, film, textile arts, a composer and a writer, sculpture, painting, and graphic arts.
+To cross the border of many different art forms was my way of widening contemporary art, but it was as said, also my compromise and a farewell to Egyptology as a profession.
+I ended up with a bit more than twenty artists, from a professor and some of his students at The Oslo School of Architecture and Design, photography, film, textile arts, a composer and a writer, sculpture, painting, and graphic arts.
 The binding glue in this diversity was one mutual topic, the female pharaoh Hatshepsut who lived 3500 years ago on the banks of the river Nile.

-So I ended up with the 'Hatshepsut Project', nearly one of a half million NOK (almost 185'000 USD) in sponsorship deals, and patronage by UNESCOs head quarter in Paris.
-UNESCO wrote in their statement that 'the Hatshepsut Project is holistic art making in a time of fragmenteded approaches'.
-After two years with heavy work, the money came on the table, and with sponsorship from Lufthansa as well, we set off for Egypts old capital Waset, now Luxor where Hatshepsuts great terrace temple are located.
+So I ended up with the 'Hatshepsut Project', nearly two and a half million NOK in today's money (about 300'000 USD) in sponsorship deals, and patronage by UNESCO's headquarter in Paris.
+UNESCO wrote in their statement that 'the Hatshepsut Project is holistic art making in a time of fragmented approaches'.